frontenddogma/web-development-glossary/manuscript/j.md

 JSON Web Token
 : An Internet standard for creating JSON-based access tokens that assert some number of claims.
 JWT claims can typically be used to pass identity of authenticated users between an identity provider and a service provider, or any other type of claims as required by business processes.&nbsp;[†](#w-jwt)

+JSON with Padding
+: A historical JavaScript technique for requesting data by loading a `script` element.
+JSONP was proposed in 2005 by Bob Ippolito.
+It enables sharing of data bypassing same-origin policy, which disallows running JavaScript code to read media DOM elements or XMLHttpRequest data fetched from outside the page’s originating site.
+JSONP is vulnerable to the data source replacing the innocuous function call with malicious code, which is why it has been superseded by cross-origin resource sharing in modern applications.&nbsp;[†](#w-jsonp)

 JSON-LD
 : → JavaScript Object Notation for Linked Data

+JSON-P
+: → JSON with Padding

+JSONP
+: → JSON with Padding

 JSP
 : → JavaServer Pages